toluwalojurotimiayeni/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a class Square that defines a square and inherits from Square of 5-square.js
+Write a function that returns the number of occurrences in a list